 A negative online mention can escalate into negative word-of-mouth in both online and offline space, crippling your brand image and eventually affecting your revenue.
 It is, therefore, vital that you position your brand in a positive light.
 On the flip side, if you have no online reputation at all, your prospects will flee to your competitors.

-You can use Search Engine Optimization (SEO) tactics to reinforce a positive online image.
+You can use Search Engine Optimization Services (SEO) tactics to reinforce a positive online image.
 For instance, when you carry out Google search for a brand, review sites often appear in the first few results.
 You can use SEO to tweak these search results to create an overall positive impression.

 Similarly, you can use ‘reverse SEO’ to push any negative mentions of your brand down the Google search page so that anyone searching for your brand comes across mostly positive results.
 You can also target specific keywords to run branded PPC ads or publish sponsored content on other websites.